wavemaker/docs/learn/app-development/wavemaker-overview/pre-requisites.md

 ---
 WaveMaker makes building web and mobile apps much easier.
 It can be used by a RAD Developer with a basic skill-set, or by a pro UI developer.

-## Expected knowledge of
+## Expect to have
-Here is a brief outline of the skills you need to build apps using WaveMaker.
+Brief outline of the skills you need to build apps using WaveMaker.

 | **Skill** | **Basic RAD Developer** | **Advanced App Developer** |
 | --- | --- | --- |